sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:SearchProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#SearchProperty), **or one of its sub-properties**, which will influence the SPARQL generation logic (see below).
+In SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:SearchProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#SearchProperty) **or one of its sub-properties**, which will influence the SPARQL generation logic (see below).

+### Default configuration

+String search widget is used by default if the sh:nodeKind is `sh:Literal` and if there is either no statistics available or a number of distinct values greater than 500.

 ### Datasources